Nikhil28/Fashion-Classification/README.md

 <img src='0.png' width='175px'><img src='1.png' width='175px'><img src='2.png' width='175px'><img src='3.png' width='175px'><img src='4.png' width='175px'><img src='5.png' width='175px'><img src='6.png' width='175px'><img src='7.png' width='175px'><img src='8.png' width='175px'><img src='9.png' width='175px'>

 <br>
-In this case study, I assume that the Ecommerce Platform or a Retail Shop of fashion products has 60,000 products from above Product Category.
-I trained our model to predict products (10,000 products) used by our customers in the past.
-So, we can recommend similar products of there choice to them.
+In this case study, I assume that the Ecommerce Platform or the Retail Shop of fashion products has 60,000 products from above Product Category.
+I trained my model to predict the Product Category of 10,000 products used by the customers in the past.
+So, we can recommend similar products of their choice to them.
 <br>
 <br>
 <br>